leilanihagen/GoInterject.github.io/wApps/FRx-Migration.md

 description:
 ---

-## FRx Implementation Overview

-### Import MDB FRx file to SQL Server
+# Prerequisites

-1. Make sure that ODCB connection to Microsoft Access has already existed (if you installed MS Office before, it should be already done)
+1. Make sure that ODBC connection to Microsoft Access has already existed (if you installed MS Office before, it should be already done)

 ![](/images/FRxReplacement/02.png)

+# Steps Required to Install

-2. Open SQL Server and Create a new database
+### 1. Open SQL Server and Create a new database

-3. Import MDB file to the new database
+### 2. Import MDB file to the new database
 Verbose Version:

 ![](/images/FRxReplacement/06.png)